Product » Xeams » Knowledge Base

 firstname.lastname@example.org, which belong to the same person.
 In this case, you need to create Associations between the two addresses

-by going into Manage Users under Server Management.
+by going into Manage Users under Server Configuration.

 - Invalid users belong to your domain - You see email addresses that are completely invalid.
 For example,

 This indicates Xeams is configured to accept emails for invalid accounts.
-Run Diagnostic Check under Server Configuration
+Run Diagnostic Check under Tools

 and ensure the Invalid Recipient Check passes.
 Click here for instructions if this test fails on your end.